To recognise and appreciate the richness and variety of music within other cultures.

 The Music department prides itself on making music meaningful, enjoyable and accessible to all students whilst promoting the confidence and desire in the students to produce work of quality.
 In order to achieve these objectives an understanding of the theoretical and analytical elements of music as well as the creative, taught through the mediums of both composition and performance, are essential.
 Practical demonstrations are central to the teaching ethos of the department, providing an effective means of introducing new skills and techniques whilst generating confidence in the students.

-Currently, there is one full time music specialist and one full time performing arts teacher within the department.
+Currently, there are two full time music specialists within the department.

 Teaching staff within the department offer a wide range of specialist areas.
 These include performance, analysis, theory and composition, musical theatre and music history.
 Music is taught within an environment which encourages pupils to become resourceful in their approach to work, and to build on basic skills as they progress through the various units offered.

 We aim to engender a love of learning, self-belief and aspiration through several intentions that are unpacked further.
 Those intentions are removing barriers to learning; developing knowledge and skills for learning in a range of subjects; developing personal attributes and to enrich students’ experiences and broaden their horizons.

 Through our curriculum provision we intend to develop:

 - To provide an environment where pupils find the creative process enjoyable and rewarding.